printdotio/gooten-ios-core/README.md

 You should open the `{Project}.xcworkspace` instead of the `{Project}.xcodeproj` after you installed anything from CocoaPods.

-For more information about how to use CocoaPods, look here [this tutorial](http://www.raywenderlich.com/64546/introduction-to-cocoapods-2).

 ## Documentation
 Gooten Core [documentation and user guide](https://github.com/printdotio/gooten-ios-core/blob/master/docs/gooten_core_sdk.md).